tsproisl/SoMeWeTa/README.md

 ## Introduction ##

-SoMeWeTa is a part-of-speech tagger that supports domain adaptation and that can incorporate external sources of information such as Brown clusters and lexica.
+SoMeWeTa (short for Social Media and Web Tagger) is a part-of-speech tagger that supports domain adaptation and that can incorporate external sources of information such as Brown clusters and lexica.
 It is based on the averaged structured perceptron and uses beam search and an early update strategy.

 SoMeWeTa achieves state-of-the-art results on the German web and social media texts from the [EmpiriST 2015 shared